About Us

 Yukko Chan – Executive Director & President

-Yukko Chan is an interdisciplinary creative, cultural producer, and theatre and film director with over 15 years of experience leading international, community-based arts projects.
-She founded MyVoice in 2013, creating original work across Korea, France, Bolivia, Mexico, and more.
-Her past work includes La Elección, directed in collaboration with Latin American artists on a five-city tour in Bolivia.
-She has also directed process documentaries capturing cross-cultural collaborations.
-Based in Vancouver, Yukko serves on the Board of the Mount Pleasant Community Centre Association, contributing to local arts and community engagement.
-Her practice blends performance, film, and creative technology to build inclusive, human-centered experiences across analog and digital platforms.
+Yukko Chan is an interdisciplinary artist, theatre and film director, and cultural producer with 20 years experience leading international and community-based arts projects.
+She founded MyVoice in 2013, creating creative exchange programs and original productions across Korea, France, Bolivia, Mexico, Hong Kong and Canada.
+Her projects include La Elección, co-created with Latin American artists and toured in five Bolivian cities, along with documentary films that explore cross-cultural artistic processes.
+Her work weaves performance, film, and creative technology to create accessible, people-centered artistic experiences across both analog and digital platforms.

 www.yukkochan.net